anyaevostinar/anyaevostinar.github.io/classes/257-s25/project-3-individual.md

 ## Due Date

-The individual deliverable for this iteration is due **Friday Oct 27th** at 10pm on the ID4 git repository.
+The individual deliverable for this iteration is due **Friday May 2nd** at 10pm on the ID3 git repository.

 ## Your Task